 Authors can utilize case databases to improve workflow efficiency in their approval processes.
 For instance, using databases authors can establish a recurring workflow that requires storing and retrieving/approving cases.
-An example use case would be a vacation request/approval service containing separate modules for vacation requests and vacation approvals that each write and read out of a database.
+An example use case would be a vacation request/approval application containing separate modules for vacation requests and vacation approvals that each write and read out of a database.

 A step-by-step guide to building approval processes

 While setting up an approval process with databases may require some time and effort, it is a powerful and effective tool to improve workflow efficiency.
 Follow the steps below to build an approval process for vacation requests in BRYTER with databases.

 Build your first module